June 29, 2006

 Yet, even in the face of Gore's blatant abuse of public office, the suit was, ultimately, settled.
 On 4/29/1994, Dr. Lancaster issued a statement in which he "fully and unequivocally" retracted his claims against Dr. Singer.
 Gore's dystopian attempts aside, the Geyer volume did, indeed, include the Revelle, Singer, and Starr piece -- with all attributions present and accounted for.

 But this was neither the first nor the last time that Gore would flex his political muscle in order to salvage both his sham science agenda and his similarly questionable credibility.

 Shortly after the 1992 release of his book, then--Senator Gore ran hearings reminiscent of the Spanish Inquisition.
 Before his committee, scientists who disagreed with his questionable science beliefs were put to the rack and urged to recant.
 One scientist forced to face Interrogator Al was Richard Lindzen, the Alfred P. Sloan Professor of Meteorology in the Department of Earth, Atmospheric and Planetary Sciences at MIT.

 Dr. Lindzen was and is a well known vocal critic of the seriousness of a human--induced global warming threat.
 That, and his reputation for questioning the motivations of his easily swayed brother scientists, made him a prime candidate for the spectacle of public conversion.

-with Mike Miliard of The Phoenix
+In an interview with Mike Miliard of The Phoenix, he recalled:

 'Gore would run star--chamber hearings and invite the heads of funding agencies while he would try to get scientists [who doubted climate change's severity] to recant. . . .
 Everyone in the ﬁeld knows [that] when the funding went up to $2 billion a year under Bush the elder, that money didn't come because people thought climate was a wonderful thing.
 It came because of alarm.'